-When your eye is exposed to the blue light, it will go through the retina and cause pain that will lead to damage.
-Long term exposure to blue light will cause fatigue and dry eyes.
+When your eye is exposed to blue light, it will go through the retina and cause pain that will lead to damage.
+Long-term exposure to blue light will cause fatigue and dry eyes.
 These issues will lead to retinal cell damage that will result to short-sightedness.

 Can Laser Projectors Damage Eyesight?

 However, having a laser light projector causes zero eye damage.
 The laser projector produces visible light that is not as detrimental as blue light.
 This makes it healthy for viewing, and no harm done to the eyes.

 Moreover, the laser light capacity uses low voltage, so it doesn’t have any ability to harm eye health.
 However, avoid direct exposure if not, you might get blind for a few seconds.
 Always make sure that you do not face the light directly.
 It is unhealthy to get direct exposure to the light as well.
 Although a laser light projector does not harm eyesight, make sure that precautions are still taken.

 The laser projector will not start a fire as long as you buy it from a branded company.
 You should check the packaging.
 There should also be a statement of laser outputs.
 This level of production will not start fires, but it can cause temporary blindness when directed at someone’s eyes.